alemart/surgescript/docs/engine/player.md

 `Player(playerName)`

 Gets the Player object associated with a character in the level.
+If a player with the specified name doesn't exist in the level, there will be an error.
+See also: [exists](#playerexists).

 *Arguments*

 * `playerName`: string.
-The name of the character, as defined in a *.chr* file stored in the *characters/* folder.
+The name of a character, as defined in a *.chr* file stored in the *characters/* folder.

 *Returns*